 Q. What is a Japa Practice In Meditation?

 A. In meditation, Japa holds a unique place.
-It’s the procedure of repeating a Japa or mantra mentally or vocalizing a particular phrase using the Japa mala bead or guru bead while meditating.
-The word “Japa” means murmuring in Sanskrit word.
+The Sanskrit word japa is emanated from the core japa-, which means “uttering in a low voice, mutter, repeat internally”.
+It’s the procedure of repeating a mantra or Om Japa mentally or vocalizing a particular phrase using prayer beads or guru beads while meditating.
+The word “mantra” or “Japa” means murmuring in Sanskrit word.

-Practising Japa while you meditate, brings healing and transformative powers to your body.
-A session of deep meditation practice with mantra recitation has spiritual significance.
+Practicing Japa while you meditate, brings healing, divine power, spiritual growth, self-realization, inner peace, personal growth, divine love, self-transformation, and transformative powers to your body.
+A session of deep meditation practice with mantra recitation with mantras like hari om tat or other sounds has spiritual significance.

 Q. How do you meditate with Japa?